There are currently ten (10) post-doc positions of interest to candidates in Hodge research areas.

 - Our own Seggie Brown Fellowships.
-(Currently, Brent Pym is a Seggie Brown Fellow.)
+(Brent Pym was recently a Seggie Brown Fellow.)

 - ERC Researcher Grants.
-(Agata Smoktunowicz, Arend Bayer and David Jordan have won such a grant.)
+(Agata Smoktunowicz, Arend Bayer, David Jordan, Ben Davison and Nick Sheridan have won such grants.)

 (5) is usually advertised in November.
 Ideally contact us in late August for (7).
 Applicants for (1) and (6) can apply at any time, but there are specified times when panels meet to decide on funding: contacting us in either November/December or May/June makes most sense.